 In a perfect world, every day is 70 degrees and sunny.
 There is abundant foot traffic.
 The cloudless sky and comfortable temperature create perfect conditions for patio seating and sidewalk sales.
 Neither you, your staff, or your supplies have any problems getting to your business’ location.
-While there will be plenty of days like these, there is also the opposite: inclement weather.
-Snowstorms, floods, hurricanes, even excessive heat, create unsafe conditions for your guests, staff, and can cause damage to your storefront, necessitating significant repairs and investment.
+While there will be plenty of days like these, there is also the opposite: inclement weather and other disruptive natural phenomena.
+Snowstorms, floods, hurricanes, wildfire smoke, even excessive heat, create unsafe conditions for your guests, staff, and can cause damage to your storefront, necessitating significant repairs and investment.

-Some forms of inclement weather, like tornados and flash floods, can be hard to predict.
+Some forms of natural events, like earthquakes and flash floods, can be hard to predict.
 Others are forecasted, but it’s still difficult to foresee the weather’s intensity and duration and tough to prepare at the last minute.
-Climate change means extreme weather incidents will become more frequent and more intense depending on your geographic location, changing the way we prepare for extreme weather.
+Climate change means extreme weather incidents, like wildfires, will become more frequent and more intense depending on your geographic location, changing the way we prepare for extreme weather.
 The good news?
-There are many things you can do to prepare your business and ensure the safety of your staff, guests, and infrastructure.
+There are many things you can do to prepare your business for a natural disaster and ensure the safety of your staff, customers, and infrastructure.
 It may require a little planning ahead, but investing in tools that ensure the longevity of your business will pay off in the long run.

 1. Stay informed